shabbyrobe/amiss/doc/mapper/modifying.rst

 Null Handling Update Gotcha
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The way Amiss handles nulls is a potentially serious gotcha when performing updates.
+A solution is actively being investigated, but can't compromise the simplicity of the library.

 .. note:: ``Amiss\Active\Record``, when used in conjunction with the field definitions outlined in the "Table Creation" section of the "Active Records" documentation, does not have this issue.